alphagov/govuk-rfcs/rfc-182-flexible-pages.md

 #### Content item schema

 For an application to render a flexible page it will need a content item to be passed from a publishing interface, which will need an agreed schema.
-Below is a proposal for the flexible pages portion of the content item in a simplified form for readability, for the history page above.
+Below is an example of what the flexible pages portion of the content item could look like for the history page above.

 ```
 document_type: history_page